prompto416/vector-graphics-manipulator-with-c/README.md

 ALternative you can run the main executable program.

 NOTE: svg.c is the same as main.c but I was playing around with it.
+Also there seems to be several files, this is due to the fact that I've also uploaded codeblocks project file.

 The program create a scalable vector graphic from designated format consisting of coordinates,shapes and color  then saves it into an accessible svg file.